 Sources of sedimentation include agriculture, urban runoff, construction, and forestry.
 Sediment runoff rates from construction sites, however, are typically 10 to 20 times greater than those of agricultural lands, and 1,000 to 2,000 times greater than those of forest lands.
 During a short period of time, construction sites can contribute more sediment to streams than can be deposited naturally during several decades.
 The resulting siltation and the contribution of other pollutants from construction sites can cause physical, chemical, and biological harm to our nation’s waters.

 Pollutants Commonly Discharged From Construction Sites

 What Bowling Green is Doing

 BG City Ordinance (21-2.03) requires erosion prevention and sediment control (EPSC) measures be emplaced for any land disturbance over 750 square feet.
 These measures must be submitted on an EPSC plan as part of the permit application to the City Stormwater Inspector.
 For land disturbances greater than one acre, a Stormwater pollution prevention plan (SWPPP) must be developed and submitted to the City Stormwater Inspector.
 For any land disturbance meeting either threshold, the EPSC plan, and the SWPPP must be signed by a City Certified EPSC Contractor.
-The City offers EPSC contractor certification classes each month.
+The City offers several EPSC contractor certification classes each year.

 Let us know if anything is wrong with this page.
 However, please don't include any personal or financial information.